pack229/pack229.github.io/_posts/2026-05-11-spring-family-campout.md

   date:
     - 2026-06-05 5:00 PM
     - 2026-06-07 10:00 AM
-  location: Joseph Grant County Park
+  location: Joseph Grant County Park (Halls Valley Group Site)
   who: All Pack 229 Cub Scouts and their families.
 We encourage parents, siblings, and guardians to attend!
 Please note all Scouts must be accompanied by at least 1 parent/guardian.
   signup:
     - title: Campout Signup